atomone-hub/genesis/README.md

 NOTE: move the below to numbered objectives.

-2. Hub minimalism, and most importantly without a complex VM implementation on the root shard, but rather forcing VMs to live on non-root shards.
-This is the only way to scale to billions of users.
-3. Fix Validator incentives so that every validator is PAID to run ICS consumer chains and hub shards.
-Actually model the minimal economic model that describes physical reality sufficiently to be intuitive and adaptive to all scenarios.
-Every ICS pays supermajority to validators!
-4. Fix governance.
-We already have proposals in the works on github decentralists DAO / governance.
-Contribute there so that Governance is fixed and we stop spending money like a flock of headless geese.
-5. Fix "liquid staking".
-What we have isn't liquid staking, they are "partyhubs".
-What people want are liquid fungible tokens that aren't so inflationary, I get it.
-ICS scaling will fix the problem, but if you really want more, fix LS to delegate pro-rata, NOT have its own gov. Or, over time, possibly create a bicameral gov structure w/ exponentially inflating $ATOM1 stakers, and limit how $PHOTON reverts to $ATOM1 to prevent hostile takeover.
-   VP(staked $ATOM1) >= VP(all $PHOTON).
-6. Adopt a Declaration of Independence and Constitution with cryptographic signatures.
-7. Solve IBC1.5, or ICS1.5, where the validator sets are implicit, for fast inter-hub communication with implied IBC, WITHOUT sacrificing independent BFT consensus layers.
-8. Create a permissioned and completely accountable and 100% predetermined-finite-time-delayed transparent security reporting system where ABSOLUTELY EVERYTHING within it eventually becomes public knowledge to help deal with zero day vulnerabilities and current attacks & fund it.
-9. Create and support competing marketing, growth, infra, dapp subDAOs, and especially help them foster the best in class in Cosmos; from the user level down to the VM, every component should have a good selection of competition.
-10. Create a team tasked with minimizing and simplifying code and reducing unnecessary dependencies, taking the best examples from various forks taken into consideration, so that all the best ideas from all forks can integrate into one where-ever possible.
-FINISH software.
-11. Ossify the partyhub after it has become its own competing IBC/ICS hub.
-    Allow others to likewise fork from you by enabling ICA partyhubs when there is disagreement.
-Multiply by meiosis and conquer the world.

 ## 1. Define $ATOM1

 Define $ATOM1: The staking token of the largest minimal ICS IBC Cosmos Hub that